Skip to content

 "She's interested in to learn Japanese."

-The most widespread error among exam candidates.
+A very common error among exam candidates.
 In most languages, 'interested in to learn' uses an infinitive.
 In English, 'in' is a preposition → demands -ing.
 'To learn' after a preposition doesn't exist.

 Right